inan1993/Slogo_CS308/DESIGN.md

 When the user click ‘run’ button, the mouse event is triggered.
 At this time the event handler will call this API.
 SlogoModelController will pass the string of commands that user enters to Parser.
 After the parsing and executing process in the Backend, the SlogoModelController will get the return value as a Response object.
 This API can be extended for the following features:
 The user chooses a history command he ran previously in the drop-down box.
 Then the event handler will also call this API, pass the string of command to Parser and get the Response.
 The user chooses a history function he ran previously in the drop-down box.
-Then the event handler will let him to enter the necessary arguments.
+Then the event handler will let him enter the necessary arguments.
 After that the event handler will also call this API, pass the string of function and command to Parser and get the Response.

 #####Response Executor.execute(Node n) //Parser (Backend) calls Executor (Backend)